 Using that research, Farmer alleged that defendants had made false and fraudulent claims that had been paid using federal funds.
-In September 2003, after providing notice to the Attorney General of the United States and to the United States Attorney for the Southern District of Texas, she filed a complaint on behalf of the United States, alleging that defendants had violated the FCA.
-She also claimed that defendants had failed to comply with the EHRP requirements, and she asserted a claim for money had and received.
+In September 2003, after providing notice to the Attorney General of the United States and to the

 2 In 2001, when Farmer first applied to the EHRP, the repair cost limits were \$15,000.
 In about late 2002, these limits were increased to \$20,000.